Pink Floyd: The Piper at the Gates of Dawn (1967)

+Unreleased third single

+In late 1967, following the release of The Piper at the Gates of Dawn, Pink Floyd recorded material intended for a follow-up single.
+Barrett wrote "Scream Thy Last Scream" and "Vegetable Man", both recorded at EMI Studios between August and October 1967.
+"Scream Thy Last Scream" featured double-tracked, sped-up lead vocals by Mason alongside Barrett, while "Vegetable Man" served as an autobiographical and sarcastic commentary on Barrett's personal breakdown and changing appearance.

+EMI planned to release "Scream Thy Last Scream" backed with "Vegetable Man" as a single in late 1967.
+However, the release was vetoed by both the record company and the group's management, who considered the songs too dark, disturbing, and uncommercial.
+Instead, the band released "Apples and Oranges" in November 1967, which failed to chart.
+Although both "Scream Thy Last Scream" and "Vegetable Man" circulated widely on bootleg recordings for decades, they remained officially unreleased until their inclusion on the box set The Early Years 1965–1972 in 2016.

-1967: replacement of Barrett by Gilmour
+Addition of Gilmour and departure of Barrett

 In December 1967, reaching a crisis point with Barrett, Pink Floyd added guitarist David Gilmour as the fifth member.
 (Note: In late 1967, Barrett suggested adding four new members; in the words of Waters: "two freaks he'd met somewhere.
 One of them played the banjo, the other the saxophone ... [and] a couple of chick singers".)
-Gilmour already knew Barrett, having studied with him at Cambridge Tech in the early 1960s.
+Gilmour had studied with Barrett in Cambridge in the early 1960s.
 The two had performed at lunchtimes together with guitars and harmonicas, and later hitch-hiked and busked their way around the south of France.
 In 1965, while a member of Joker's Wild, Gilmour had watched the Tea Set.

 Morrison's assistant, Steve O'Rourke, set Gilmour up in a room at O'Rourke's house with a salary of £30 per week.
 In January 1968, Blackhill Enterprises announced Gilmour as the band's newest member, intending to continue with Barrett as a nonperforming songwriter.
 According to Jenner, the group planned that Gilmour would "cover for [Barrett's] eccentricities".
 When this proved unworkable, it was decided that Barrett would just write material.
 (Note: One of Gilmour's first tasks was to mime Barrett's guitar playing on an "Apples and Oranges" promotional film.)
 In an expression of his frustration, Barrett, who was expected to write additional hit singles to follow up "Arnold Layne" and "See Emily Play", instead introduced "Have You Got It Yet?" to the band, intentionally changing the structure on each performance so as to make the song impossible to follow and learn.
-In a January 1968 photoshoot of Pink Floyd, the photographs show Barrett looking detached from the others, staring into the distance.
+In a January 1968 photoshoot of Pink Floyd, Barrett appears detached, staring into the distance.